+It’s not too late to set your Mastermind Goals.
 The difference between success and failure for many business owners is simply a matter creating a vision and goal setting.
-Many business owners once their business is established tend to go with the flow/work.
-When you fail to continually set new goals you are passively saying that your business is on auto-pilot and it will dictate to you – not the other way around
+Once their business is established, many business owners tend to go with the flow/work.
+When you fail to continually set new goals, you are passively saying that your business is on auto-pilot and it will dictate to you – not the other way around.

-Set Smart Goals (Up To 1-3 per session)- Set easy goals initially as you get used to the idea and to get into the grove.
+(Up To 1-3 per session)- Set your mastermind goals just easy.
+Initially, as you get used to the idea and to get into the grove.
 Get into the habit of setting a goal that works for you but is also productive.
 Also get into the habit of completing these goals between your sessions.
 This helps you work on the things that you may otherwise neglect without the accountability from within your Tribe.
-Goals are important (otherwise you wouldn’t set them) and this is where accountability comes into play and where the true growth lies — by doing the harder, more difficult things.
+Goals are important (otherwise you wouldn’t set them), and this is where accountability comes into play and where the true growth lies — by doing more difficult things.
 Often they just need to be done once – but they do need to be started.

 How to set goals that work

-Your goals could be related to any of the following – Timeline/Vision board/Personal or Business
+If you decided to set your mastermind goals, it could be related to any of the following – Timeline/Vision board/Personal or Business.

-GOAL – What is it that you really want to achieve?
-It’s important to be really specific.
+What is it that you really want to achieve?
+It’s important to be specific.
 “I want to travel more” is not a specific goal.
-“I want to travel to a different continent every year for the next 7 years” is much better – do you see why?
+“I want to travel to a different continent every year for the next seven years” is much better.
+Do you see why?
 The second one is measurable – you’ll have concrete evidence when you’ve achieved it – and it also has a time frame.

-Without clarity you are unlikely to reach your “goals” and they’ll always remain in some sort limbo.
+Without clarity, you are unlikely to reach your “goals,” and they’ll always remain in limbo.
 You can’t really work towards something if you haven’t set yourself a clear goal to work towards!
-Our final tip is to make sure you WRITE THEM DOWN and keep them somewhere visible for quick reference.
+Our final tip is to make sure you write them down and keep them somewhere visible for quick reference.

-REALITY – What does your current reality look like?
+What does your current reality look like?
 How far away are you from reaching the goals you have set?
 If the gap is large ask yourself what help or steps are required to get there?
-If it’s an unfamiliar new skill or experience then more research will be required.
+If it’s an unfamiliar new skill or experience, then more research will be required.
 Talk to a few experts and ask lots of questions.

 Competence = Confidence in a loop